 The Science Data Processor will develop all the necessary infrastructure to produce scientific data from the raw signals of the SKA’s radio correlators.
 ICRAR is a member of the SKA SDP Consortium and is leading the data element of the project, which involves identifying data flow and data life-cycle requirements and creating and verifying prototype solutions.
 We are also assisting five other work streams – system engineering, architectural design, computing platform, local monitoring and control and project management.

 Survey Science Support

 Survey Science Support broadly aims to optimise the productivity of data intensive science projects, including the SKA.
-The project will investigate the feasibility of candidate Science Data Processor solutions for the SKA, linking it strongly to the SDP Pre-construction project.
+The project investigates the feasibility of candidate Science Data Processor solutions for the SKA, linking it strongly to the SDP Pre-construction project.
 Part of this involves working with collaborators to investigate cloud computing solutions for processing high volumes of data.
-The Survey Science Support project also supports theSkyNet (crowd-sourced computing power campaign) and a number of current and future surveys including GLEAM (MWA), DINGO (ASKAP), WALLABY (ASKAP) and CRAFT (ASKAP).
+The Survey Science Support project also supports theSkyNet (crowd-sourced computing power campaign) and a number of current and future surveys including GLEAM (MWA), DINGO (ASKAP), WALLABY (ASKAP), GAMA (Multi-Wavelength) and CRAFT (ASKAP).

-ICRAR’s Data Intensive Astronomy team also supports the maintenance of computing infrastructure at our UWA node, including the servers, the server room, and the storage servers, plus auxiliary equipment such as the network connection between servers at iVEC and UWA.
+ICRAR’s Data Intensive Astronomy team also supports the maintenance of computing infrastructure at our UWA node, including the servers, the server room, and the storage servers, plus auxiliary equipment such as the network connection between servers at the Pawsey Centre and UWA.